BoltonStudios/easy-zillow-reviews/README.txt

 3. Settings.

 == Changelog ==

+= 1.1.7 =
+* Bug Fix: Fixed error that prevented review count and profile link from displaying in Mortgages Partner Edition.
+* Added attribution for function copied from FooGallery by Brad Vincent and Contributors.

 = 1.1.6 =
 * Bug Fix: Fixed error that prevented Mortgages Partner Edition from activating while Free Edition was active.